MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-subscription-center.md

 To work with content settings records, go to **Marketing** &gt; **Templates** &gt; **Content Settings**.
 This brings you to a list of current content settings.
 As usual, you can edit any listed record or select **New** on the command bar to create a new one.

 > [!TIP]
-> Like email messages and customer journeys, content settings must be published to the [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] email marketing service (by selecting **Go Live**).
+> Like email messages and customer journeys, content settings must be published to the Dynamics 365 Marketing email marketing service (by selecting **Go Live**).
 If you need to edit a live content-settings record, choose **Edit** on the toolbar after opening the record, make your changes, and then select **Save**; on save, it automatically publishes your changes and returns to the live state.

 Each field shown here (besides the **Name** and **Default** setting) can be referenced dynamically in your email messages.
 The two fields, **Address Main** and **Subscription Center** must be referenced in all marketing emails, so they are likewise required here.